alexandrashelley/CV/README.md

 - Sociology: A*
 - English Language: A
 - Philosophy: B
-## <a name="interests">Things that bring me joy (interests) 🌞</a>
+## <a name="interests">Interests</a>

 - 🖍️ Drawing (it's my form of meditation! 🧘‍♀️)
-- 🎮 Repairing generators and battling my way to the final ring in the world of gaming
+- 🎮 Repairing generators and battling my way to the final ring in the many worlds of gaming
-- 🎥 Watching films and immediately rating them on my letterboxd
+- 🎥 Watching films and **immediately** rating them on my (https://letterboxd.com/beyonce/ "letterboxd")
 - 🌱 Cooking plant-based goodness
 - 🏊 Swimming (the only exercise I actually enjoy)